 - Repeat the weave every 12-18″ as the plants grow taller.

 How to build a Vertical Pallet Garden is a fun project!
-There is one at our SEEDS Garden in King.
+There was one at our SEEDS Garden in King in 2018-2019.
 Growing a Greener World has step-by-step instructions plus a link to their episode 221: “Living Walls”.
 Another source is a Youtube video that shows how Chef Janie Pendleton builds her vertical pallet garden.
 Some ideas of what to plant would be the vast array of herbs, microgreens, lettuce, spinach, peas, strawberries and small or trailing flowers!

 Caution: Use pallets marked HT (heat treated), KD (Kiln-dried), (DB) debarked or IPPC (International Plant Protection Convention).
 IPPC pallets are specially treated to not carry invasive insect species or plant diseases, but safe for handling and re-use.
 Never use one marked (MB) Methyl bromide, which is a toxic pesticide.